-For investigation of transcriptional regulatory mechanisms in cells, we use genetic and molecular biological approaches to engineer strains with particular defects, and we characterize the effects of these mutations on transcription by measuring transcription factor interactions with chromatin and RNA output at particular genes as well as genome-wide.
+For investigation of transcriptional regulatory mechanisms in yeast cells, we use genetic and molecular biological approaches to engineer strains with particular defects, and we characterize the effects of these mutations on transcription by measuring transcription factor interactions with chromatin and RNA output at particular genes as well as genome-wide.

 K. Poorey, R. Viswanathan, M.N.
 Carver, T.S.
 Karpova, S.M.
 Cirimotich, J.G.
 McNally, S. Bekiranov, and D.T.
 Auble.
 Measuring Chromatin Interaction Dynamics on the Second Time Scale at Single-Copy Genes.
 Science 342:369-372, 2013. <PubMed>

 G. Moyle-Heyrman, R. Viswanathan, J. Widom, and D.T.
 Auble.
 Two-step Mechanism for Modifier of Transcription (Mot1) Enzyme-catalyzed Displacement of TATA-binding Protein (TBP) from DNA.
 J. Biol.
 Chem.
 287:9002-9012, 2012. <PubMed>

 R. Viswanathan and D.T.
 Auble.
 One Small Step for Mot1; One Giant Leap for Other Swi2/Snf2 Enzymes?
 BBA Gene Reg.
 Mech.
 1809:488-496, 2011. <PubMed>